slashsorin/corti-qa-engineering-test/README.md

 ### What was implemented:
 <ul>
 <li>Testing valid, non-valid, and unsupported ID values and file types.</li>
-<li>Tests parameterisation: Running the same test multiple times with different inputs.</li>
+<li>Tests parameterisation: running the same test multiple times with different inputs.</li>
-<li>Testing flows:
-Implemented one happy path flow: create pet, upload image to pet, update pet info, delete pet.</li>
+<li>Testing flows: implemented one happy path flow: create pet, upload image to pet, update pet info, delete pet.</li>
-<li>Implementation-wise, I used the describe interface from Playwright using test and test.step annotations.
-In certain scenarios we might need to use the beforeEach, beforeAll, afterEach, afterAll test hooks.</li>
+<li>For defining/grouping the tests, I used the <i>describe</i> interface from Playwright using the <i>test</i> and <i>test.step</i> annotations.
+In certain scenarios we might need to use the <i>beforeEach, beforeAll, afterEach, afterAll</i> test hooks.</li>
 </ul>

 ### Bonus: